 Spirit In The Sky ~ Norman GreenBaum ~ 1969

-This catchy one-hit-wonder influenced by traditional southern blues and folk revival music.
-Norman set out to write a religious rock song and although Jewish chose to reference Jesus as it would be more marketable in the US.
-Some of the lyrics mock the televangelists of the time and is the reason why some see the song as satirical.
+This catchy one-hit-wonder is influenced by traditional southern blues and folk revival music.
+Norman set out to write a religious rock song and, although Jewish, chose to reference Jesus as it would be more marketable in the US.
+Some of the lyrics mock the televangelists of the time, which is why some see the song as satirical.
 What do you think?

 ‘Never been a sinner.
 I never sinned.
 I got a friend in Jesus.
 So you know that when I die.
 He’s gonna set me up with.
 The spirit in the sky.’